Key Takeaway

 Tips for Using Both Medications

 On the day of your tirzepatide injection, you may notice increased nausea.
 If this makes it hard to take your gabapentin doses, try taking them with a small amount of bland food to help settle your stomach.
-Do not skip gabapentin doses, as sudden discontinuation can lead to withdrawal symptoms or breakthrough seizures.
+Don't skip gabapentin doses, as sudden discontinuation can lead to withdrawal symptoms or breakthrough seizures.

 Stay hydrated throughout the day.
 Reduced fluid intake combined with gabapentin's central nervous system effects can increase the risk of dizziness and falls.